-On the other hand, receding horizon control, also recognized as model predictive control is a well-known control strategy in which the current control action is computed by solving, a finite horizon optimal control problem online [8].
-A large number of industrial applications using model predictive control can be found in chemical industries where the processes have relatively slow dynamics.
-On the contrary, for nonlinear and relatively fast systems such as in visual feedback systems, few implementations of the receding horizon control have been reported.

-Sauvée et al. [9] proposed an image-based visual servoing scheme based on nonlinear model predictive control for robot systems.
-Allibert et al. [10] has been tested it on a planar manipulator arm equipped with an omnidirectional camera in simulation.
+On the other hand, receding horizon control, also recognized as model predictive control is a well-known control strategy in which the current control action is computed by solving a finite horizon optimal control problem on-line [7].
+Sauvée et al. [8] proposed an image-based visual servoing scheme based on nonlinear model predictive control for robot systems.
+Allibert et al. [9] has been tested it on a planar manipulator arm equipped with an omnidirectional camera in simulation.
 Although good receding horizon control approaches for the visual feedback system considering the mechanical and visibility constraints are reported in those papers, stability does not addressed.
-In [11], the authors proposed stabilizing receding horizon control for the eyein/to-hand visual feedback system which includes both eyein-hand system and eye-to-hand one as the special cases.
+In [10], the authors proposed stabilizing receding horizon control for an eyein/to-hand visual feedback system which includes both an eye-in-hand system and an eye-to-hand one as the special cases.
 However, this position-based visual feedback control method through nonlinear receding horizon approach can allow feature points to leave the field of view.